holyjak/blog.jakubholy.net/content/pages/4--clojure.md

       - [Ultra](https://github.com/venantius/ultra) - a Leiningen (the primary Clojure build tool) plugin for an absolutely kick-ass development environment (i.e. REPL) - better stack-traces (via [Pretty](https://github.com/AvisoNovate/pretty)), human-friendly test output, colors, syntax-highlighting.

 The most popular tools for developing in Clojure(Script) are [Emacs with Cider](https://docs.cider.mx) and [IntelliJ with Cursive](https://cursive-ide.com/).
 But people also use [VS Code with Calva](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode) (and [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer)) and [Atom](https://atom.io/) with [Chlorine](https://atom.io/packages/chlorine)

+# REPL-driven development

+See the [official REPL development guide](https://clojure.org/guides/repl/introduction) and Eric Normand's [Repl-Driven Development in Clojure](https://purelyfunctional.tv/courses/repl-driven-development-in-clojure/) video course.

+### Avoiding inconsistent state

+While changing things, you can end up with old state/vars still being available though they are not in the code anymore.
+So you can f.ex. call a function that doesn't exist anymore.
+Restarting REPL to clear the environment isn't a good solution because it takes time.
+Alternatives:

+#### A. Unloading of changed namespaces

+See [Reloading Woes](https://lambdaisland.com/blog/2018-02-09-reloading-woes) (2/2018).
+You can use clojure.tools.namespace, namely its `unload` to completely forget everything about a namespace - though this will also reset all your state, if any, despite `defonce`.

+#### B. Careful coding practices and tests

+You can employ a few tricks (such as preceding each `(defmulti multi-fn ..)` with `(def multi-fn nil)`) and detect stale code / wrong order by continually running your code outside of the REPL, f.ex. by creating an (initially) empty test for each namespace and have a runner run it - thus loading your code - upon each change.
+Sean [Corfield described this approach in 4/2019](https://clojureverse.org/t/what-are-the-alternatives-to-using-remove-ns-to-clean-up-definitions/4121/19):

+> FWIW, I’ve never needed any sort of “refresh all” in my workflow.
+I have a REPL running with all the dependencies of our monorepo across a dozen or so subprojects, and it runs for days and days and days.
+I probably restart it once a week at most…
+>
+> [...]
+>
+> Yes, we use Component very heavily.
+No, we don’t use its reset function.
+>
+> No, I don’t run into problems with multimethods: you can use (def multi-fn nil) to remove a multimethod definition so it can be predictably redefined (putting that above your defmulti should be enough).
+>
+> No, I don’t run into problems with ordering in namespaces.
+I suspect that’s a combination of 8+ years of Clojure experience, being careful to check for first use of functions when I do move things around, and never typing directly into the REPL (I always eval code from a source file, so I use “Rich Comment Forms” for non-production/exploratory code in my source files).
+>
+> Also, we have a stub test namespace for every single source file so when we run clj -A:test:runner we get a failure if there’s an ordering problem – and we run our automated tests a lot, locally!
+We have a script that generates a stub test namespace for any source file that doesn’t already have one: it requires the source namespace and refers all symbols as a baseline for “can this source file be loaded” successfully.
+>
+> Perhaps another aspect of my workflow that helps with all this: whenever I change any code at all, I always eval the top-level form that it’s in – so the REPL always has the up-to-date version of my code.
+That’s just habit, but it’s also part of a good REPL-Driven Development workflow: make small changes and always test every change in the REPL as you go.
+That means that instead of making a slew of changes across multiple namespaces and hoping you got it all correct, you work from the bottom up, testing each changed file as you go.

 # Style and best practices